Nikunau

 Nikunau is a low coral atoll in the Gilbert Islands that forms a council district of the Republic of Kiribati.
 It consists of two parts, with the larger in the northwest, joined by an isthmus about 150 m wide.

 There are several landlocked hypersaline lagoons within the island, covering about 30 ha.
 The island is surrounded by a narrow fringing reef.
 Its vegetation is moderately dense and consists largely of coconut palms and pandanus.

 The island's population includes 1,789 Kain Nikunau I-Kiribati people (at the most recent census).
 Typically, there are also a few other I-Kiribati, working for the Republic Government or the Nikunau Island Council.
 From time to time the United States Peace Corps and other I-Matang volunteers have been stationed there.
 Other residents over the years have included castaways and beachcombers in the days of whaling and itinerant trading, Protestant Samoan pastors, traders and agents running the island's trade stores and cooperatives (e.g. Andrew Turner, Tom Day, Frank Even, Kum Kee, Kwong), and Roman Catholic clergy.

-Surf on Nikunau depends on location, but averages 2 ft to 8 ft in height.
+Surfing on Nikunau depends on location, but averages 2 ft to 8 ft in height.
 The tip of the island, close to the airstrip, is where two tides meet, creating the largest waves, and strong tides and currents.